 #3 You Are Overweight

 Hiking is a sport for all body shapes and sizes.
-And absolutely everyone be happy to step onto the trail But lets face it, if you are carrying a few extra kilos you are going to be at a much higher risk of an overuse injury (such as plantar fasciitis, shin splints or knee pain).
+And absolutely everyone be happy to step onto the trail But lets face it, if you are carrying a few extra kilos you are going to potentially at a higher risk of an overuse injury such as plantar fasciitis, shin splints or knee pain.

-And if this is you, deciding to do all your training on the trail is asking for trouble.
+And if this is you, deciding to do all your training on the trail is probably not the best idea.

 Instead, your hiking needs to supplemented with: